 A small community can be a powerful catalyst for your business or ministry.
 But is your small thinking keeping your community small?
-In this episode, we’ll look at three myths about community that result from small thinking, and bust them by looking at community in the early church.
+In this episode, we’ll look at three myths about building a community that result from small thinking and bust them by looking at community in the early church.

 The #toughgrace truth is that you can’t depend on Google, or social media, or Pinterest to get your great idea in front of people who are going to snap it up.
 It just doesn’t happen that way.
 You need a following of eyeballs that are going to actually see your offer.
 And here’s a little secret … if you’ve built an engaged community, instead of just a following, you can have successful offers without a huge audience.
 A great example of this is my friend Eva Kubasiak, who said on a recent bonus episode that she made her first $1000 when she had less than 1000 followers.
 Listen to the bonus episode with Eva here.

 But just because your community starts small doesn’t mean it is best for it to stay small.
 Throughout this series, we’ve been looking back at the early church in Acts chapter 2, where it says: “All the believers were together and had everything in common.
 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts.”
 This verse gives us a great basis to address some of the biggest myths about community building.